-To this day, the audiovisual sector is one of the most polluting on the planet.
-Indeed, a multi-site feature film would generate 1,000 t of CO2 equivalent, which corresponds to 10,000 round trips from Montreal to Toronto by plane.
+To date, the audiovisual sector is one of the most polluting on the planet.
+In fact, a multi-site feature film generates 1,000 t of CO_2 equivalent, which corresponds to 10,000 round trips from Montreal to Toronto by plane.
 Unfortunately, there is little information on the environmental impact of the audiovisual industry in Quebec.
-Obtaining quantitative data on the carbon impact of a Quebec production is essential to build an argument in favor of the eco-responsibility of film sets.
+Obtaining quantitative data on the carbon impact of a Quebec production is essential to build an argument in favour of the eco-responsibility of film sets.
 Provincially, few productions have calculated their carbon footprint, and no data has been made public.

 The main objective of the case study of the filming of La Meute is therefore to analyze the CO2 emissions of the various departments involved in a production in order to identify their impacts.
-The results can constitute a first reference for other Quebec productions.
-In addition, this report aims to demonstrate the different steps and actions to adopt on film sets in order to improve their carbon footprint.
+The results can constitute an initial benchmark for other Quebec productions.
+In addition, this report aims to demonstrate the different steps and actions to adopt on film sets for improving their carbon footprint.

-The data was collected with the help of the Quebec Council for Eco-responsible Events (CQEER), mandated to support the production in calculating the carbon footprint of the film and in setting up eco-responsible actions.
+The data was collected with the help of the Quebec Council for Eco-responsible Events (CQEER), mandated to support the production in calculating the film's carbon footprint and setting up eco-responsible actions.
 The support was split into three main stages: pre-production support, presence during filming, carbon calculation and report writing.

-Overall, 102.33 t of CO2 equivalent were generated by the filming of La Meute, which represents approximately 3.53 t per shooting day for a 2 hours movie, which represents 51.16 t per hour of content.
-Those results corresponds to the period from the start of pre-production to the end of post-production.
-For comparison, this corresponds to approximately 350,000 km in a medium-sized car.
-Ranked in order of importance, here are the departments that had the most impact during the filming of La Meute: the transport department with a total of 92.89 t.e.CO2, the materials with a total of 8.03 you.
-CO2 and the department of filming spaces with a total of 1.26 t.e.
+Overall, 102.33 t of CO2 equivalent were generated by the filming of La Meute, which represents approximately 3.53 t per shooting day for a two-hour film, or 51.16 t per hour of content.
+Those results correspond to the period from the start of pre-production to the end of post-production.
+For comparison, this represents approximately 350,000 km in a medium-sized car.
+Ranked in order of importance, here are the departments that had the most impact during the filming of La Meute: the transport department with a total of 92.89 t eq.
+CO2, the materials with a total of 8.03 t eq.
+CO2 and the film location department with a total of 1.26 t eq.
 CO2.